multihack/multihack-web/README.md

 -Syntax highlighting for all web languages (more support on request)
 -Network with other users and instantly start prototyping.
 -Save your project when you're done editing.
--Upload an existing project (file and zip import).
+-Upload an existing project (GitHub, ZIP archives, file upload)
 -Disconnect from the internet and continue working alone.